jinkim0517/MyCloset/README.md

 # MyCloset <img src="./client/src/img/$wagGorilla.jpg" align="right" alt="Logo Image" width="200"/>

   <div width="50%">
-  A full stack closet application that can help virtually store and organize your clothes.
+  A full stack closet application that virtually stores and organizes your clothes.
 Add, delete, update, save and group your clothes with this efficient and visual tool.
 Currently only available through a local database via SQL tables.
   </div>

 ## Built with